andilabs/andilabs.github.io/_posts/2022-12-03-google-colab-notebooks-read-file-from-google-drive.md

 ---
-title: "Google colab  notebooks \U0001F64F❤️ - read file from google drive"
+title: read file from google drive ∞ Google Colab Snippets
 ---

 ### Imagine you would like to process some file based next to your noteboook.